unomena/restlet-sites/modules/com.restlet/learn/guide/2.3/extensions/apispark/introspector.md

 -   Display and edit this description within APISpark
 -   Synchronize Web API changes initiated from your API's code or Swagger

 In these scenarios we'll leverage the Introspector tool by loading a Web API definition into APISpark with the three types of inputs available.
-You can find a complete example of documentation generated via this tool [here](https://apispark.com/apis/1427/versions/1/overview/), the description fields cannot be retrieved from the Restlet Framework code currently, they were added manually in APISpark.
+You can find a complete example of documentation generated via this tool [here](https://apispark.com/apis/3218/versions/1/overview/), the description fields weren't retrieved from the Restlet Framework code, they were added manually in APISpark.

 Launch process
 ==============